geneontology/geneontology.github.io/_docs/download-ontology.md

 ### go-plus.owl {#go_plus_owl}

-This is the fully axiomatised of the GO.
-It includes cross-ontology relationships (axioms) and imports additional required ontologies including [ChEBI](https://www.ebi.ac.uk/chebi/){:target="blank"}, [cell ontology](http://www.obofoundry.org/ontology/cl.html){:target="blank"} and [Uberon](http://uberon.github.io/){:target="blank"}.
+This is the fully axiomatised version of the GO.
+It includes cross-ontology relationships (axioms) and imports additional required ontologies including [ChEBI](https://www.ebi.ac.uk/chebi/){:target="blank"}, [Cell Ontology](http://www.obofoundry.org/ontology/cl.html){:target="blank"} and [Uberon](http://uberon.github.io/){:target="blank"}.
 It also includes a complete set of relationship types including some not in go.obo/go.owl.
 This version is only available in [OWL](https://www.w3.org/OWL/){:target="blank"} format.

 ## Subsets